Menu

 ixd user-test

-scalable template that defined safe touch zones, margins, and spacing rules for both thumb reach and visibility.
+Scalable template that defined safe touch zones, margins, and spacing rules for both thumb reach and visibility.

 observation